 - Sales that seem “Too Good to be True”

-Take every precaution at the point of sale.
-It’s important to take extra steps such as:
+Take every precaution at the point of sale as it is important to take extra steps such as:

 - Never pay for shipping or wire funds